adriancrafter/todoapp/README.md

 - **Repos:** Repositories for data storage and retrieval, implementing the repository pattern.

-- **SQL Queries:** Externalized queries, easily editable in custom files, seamlessly embedded in the binaryd.
+- **SQL Queries:** Externalized queries, easily editable in custom files, seamlessly embedded in the binary.

-- **Services:** Business logic services with interfaces for alternative implementations.
+- **Services:** Business logic services.

 - **Controllers (Web and API):** Handles HTTP requests and invokes the appropriate service layer functions.

 - **Templates:** Streamlined loading from an embedded file system with implemented caching.
-Future plans include the flexibility to switch to an external.
+Future plans include the flexibility to switch to an external filesystem.

 ## Project Structure: